My sports roots

 Sports and charity

-Furthermore, I love sports challenges for charity.
+Furthermore, I love sports challenges and doing it for charity is the icing on the cake.
 In 2009, I ran the New York Marathon and raised money for the Meet Kate Foundation, to contribute to the establishment of schools for children in Ghana.
 I participated at several organized charity runs and also spinning marathons to fight against muscular dystrophy.
 In 2014, I became ambassador/volunteer of sports club Only Friends in Amsterdam, where children with a handicap have the possibility to play sports too.
 For over a year, I helped the kids with soccer training, as well as the older members, the Older Friends, with gymnastics, fitness… and drinking coffee.

 Would you like to book me as a presenter, host or work together on a program or project?
 Please contact me via e-mail and I will reply to you as soon as possible.